Here you will find job advertisements from the wind energy sector. Please use the input form to publish job advertisements.

 d) two recommendation letters

-d) a list of at least two additional references (different from recommendation letters): names, phone numbers, and email addresses
+d) a list of possible additional references (different from recommendation letters): names, phone numbers, and email addresses

 e) some proof of proficiency in English (e.g. language test results from TOEFL, IELTS, CAE, or CPE)